 Consciente’s work is based on the “innovate, test, then scale” approach.
 This means that our projects must first pass a trial phase in which they are carefully evaluated using scientific methods.
 Only if a project proves to be effective will it be continued and expanded.
 In this way we want to ensure that our work is not only well-intentioned, but actually achieves the desired results.
 This also applies to our CAL project.
-A randomized controlled trial will be conducted to measure the impact of the project on (1) students’ mathematical skills and (2) their educational motivation.
-In addition, we want to find out which program variant works best.
+A randomized controlled trial was conducted to measure the impact of the project on students’ mathematical skills.
+In addition, we wanted to find out which program variant works best.

 How did we proceed?

 Initially, 200 school classes were randomly divided into four groups: Group 1 (40 classes) received computer-based mathematics lessons with a teacher, group 2 (40 classes) participated in additional CAL lessons with a technical supervisor (without pedagogical training), group 3 (40 classes) received mathematics lessons without computers and group 4 (80 classes) did not yet participate in the project thereby serving as a control group.
 In all groups, a math test was carried out before and after the project.
 The impact (“causal effect”) of the project can be estimated by comparing achievements in control and treatment groups.

 With this evaluation design, CONSCIENTE has won the SDC and the ETH Center for Development and Cooperation (NADEL) Impact Evaluation Award 2017, endowed with 50,000 CHF.
 The evaluation was carried out in partnership with the Center for Regional Economic Development and the Institute of Sociology at the University of Bern.
 After completion of the study, a scientific article and a policy brief will be published.
 The results of the study provide the basis for our current and future project work.